abhinavpandeyap/HTML-repo/README.md

-jst an exercise of basic html tags
+just an exercise of basic html tags